falconsmilie/phospy/README.md

 - `ksea_counts.csv`
 - `kinase_target_counts.csv`
 - `kinase_target_table.csv`
+- `run_manifest.json`

+`run_manifest.json` records a small summary of the run, including whether kinase activity outputs were produced, row counts for the core tables, the preprocessing configuration, and the installed package version.

 If you omit `pred_mat_path`, the pipeline still runs the core preprocessing path and simply skips the downstream kinase-analysis outputs.
 For explicit non-CSV core persistence outside the pipeline, use `CoreOutputWriter` directly with `format="tsv"`, `format="csv"`, or `format="parquet"`.
 Parquet output requires an installed pandas parquet engine such as `pyarrow`; the package now exposes this as the optional `phospy[parquet]` extra.